Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 * ``msr``      (snowfall rate, GRIB paramid 235031, required for net surface flux computation)

+For both diagnostics, if a variable (or more) is missing, blank line will be reported in the output figures.

 .. note ::
     ECmean4 is made to work with CMOR variables, but can handle name and file conversion with specification of an `interface file <https://ecmean4.readthedocs.io/en/latest/configuration.html#interface-files>`_.